intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Meetings](https://www.ietf.org/about/groups/iesg/statements/interim-meetings-guidance-2016-01-16/)
 provides a reasonable baseline.
-In-person meetings should include provision for effective online participation for those unable to to attend in person.
+In-person meetings should include provision for effective online participation for those unable to attend in person.

+The RSWG shall operate by rough consensus, a mode of operation informally described in {{RFC2418}}.

-The RSWG may decide by rough consensus to use additional tooling (e.g., GitHub as specified in {{RFC8874}}), forms of communication, and working methods (e.g., design teams) as long as they are consistent with {{RFC2418}}.
+The RSWG may decide by rough consensus to use additional tooling (e.g., GitHub as specified in {{RFC8874}}), forms of communication, and working methods (e.g., design teams) as long as they are consistent with this document and with {{RFC2418}} or its successors.

 Absent specific guidance in this document regarding the operation of the RSWG, the general guidance provided in Section 6 of {{RFC2418}} should be considered appropriate.

+The IETF LLC is requested to provide necessary tooling to support RSWG communication, decision processes, and policies.

 ### RFC Series Approval Board (RSAB)

 #### Purpose

-The RFC Series Approval Board (RSAB) shall act as the approving body for proposals generated within the RSWG.
+The RFC Series Approval Board (RSAB), which includes representatives of all of the streams, shall act as the approving body for proposals generated within the RSWG, thus providing an appropriate set of "checks and balances" on the output of the RSWG.
 The only policy-making role of the RSAB is to review policy proposals generated by the RSWG; it shall have no independent authority to formulate policy on its own.
 It is expected that the RSAB will respect the rough consensus of the